monarch-initiative/omim/README.md

 catalog of human genes and genetic disorders.
 The official site is: https://omim.org/

 This purpose of this repository is for data transformations for ingest into Mondo.
-Mainly, it is for generating an `omim.ttl` file.
+Mainly, it is for generating an `omim.ttl` and other release artefacts.

 Disclaimer: This repository and its created data artefacts are unnofficial.
 For official, up-to-date OMIM data, please visit [omim.org](https://omim.org).